 But it may still work and we are happy to accept patches.

 2.9 Change history

-This document contains change notes for bugfix releases in the 4.0.x series (latentcall), please see What's new in Celery 4.0 (latentcall) for an overview of what's new in Celery 4.0.
+This document contains change notes for bugfix releases in the 4.x series, please see What's new in Celery 4.2 (windowlicker) for an overview of what's new in Celery 4.2.